QuantEcon/continuous_time_mcs/ctmc_lectures/uc_mc_semigroups.md

 ---

-## UC Markov Semigroups
+# UC Markov Semigroups

+## Overview

+In our previous lecture we covered some of the general theory of continuous semigroups, with a particular focus on UC semigroups.

-Let's translate these results into the setting of Markov semigroups
+Next we translate these results into the setting of Markov semigroups.

+The main aim is to give a one-to-one correspondence between UC Markov semigroups and "well-behaved" intensity matrices.

+We will also give some brief discussion of intensity matricies that fall outside this class, and the processes they generate.

-### Notation and Terminology
+## Notation and Terminology

 Let $S$ be an arbitrary countable set.